Get behind the wheels for Mam Tor

-Mam Tor is a mountain hill at an elevation of 517 m (1,696 ft) above the sea level, located near Castleton in the High Peak of Derbyshire, England.
+Mam Tor -the Shivering Mountain- is a mountain pass at an elevation of 461m (1,512ft) above the sea level, located in the High Peak of Derbyshire, England.

-This road is very exciting and sometimes very exposed and unsecured driveway in innumerable twists and turns.
-The narrowness of the road and its 20% (1 in 5) gradient has caused it to be closed to buses, coaches and vehicles over 7.5 tonnes in weight.
+The road to the summit is totally paved, with narrow and steep parts.
+It’s called Mam Tor Road (part of the A625 road).
+The narrowness of the road and its 20% (1 in 5) gradient has caused it to be closed to buses, coaches and vehicles over 7.5 tones in weight.
 The road winds through a cleft, surrounded by towering limestone pinnacles.
 Frequent landslips on its eastern face have resulted in a multitude of 'mini-hills' beneath it.
 These landslips, which are caused by unstable lower layers of shale, also give the hill its alternative name of Shivering Mountain.